genestack/user-tutorials/source/guide/pipelines-wgs-and-wes_include.rst

 .. image:: images/variant_explorer_effect_prediction_tab.png

--  Effect - effect predicted by SnpEff tool;
+-  *Effect* — effect predicted by SnpEff tool;
--  Impact - impact predicted by SnpEff tool;
+-  *Impact* — impact predicted by SnpEff tool;
--  Functional class - functional class of a region, annotated by SnpEff tool.
+-  *Functional class* — functional class of a region, annotated by SnpEff tool.

 Moreover, the application calculates "Additional metrics" such as genotype